meowwtama/tp/docs/UserGuide.md

 ### Adding a library user: `add`

 Adds a new library user to the contact list.
-Fields are populated with the library user's personal information.
+Parameters are populated with the library user's personal information.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`